 Compile and Preview

-After entering content, compile your document to generate the PDF output.
-To do this, click the green play button in the toolbar or press Ctrl+T to trigger compilation.
-By default, TeXworks runs pdfLaTeX, which handles most standard documents efficiently.
+Click the green play button in the toolbar or press Ctrl+T to compile.
+TeXworks runs pdflatex by default, which handles most standard documents.
 The compiled PDF appears in the preview pane within seconds for simple documents.
-Meanwhile, the compilation log displays in the bottom panel, listing any errors, warnings, or informational messages that help diagnose formatting issues or missing packages.
+The compilation log in the bottom panel shows errors, warnings, or informational messages that help diagnose formatting issues or missing packages.

 Navigate with SyncTeX

-Beyond basic editing, TeXworks leverages SyncTeX to connect source code with PDF output.
-This bidirectional navigation becomes invaluable when editing large documents or debugging formatting issues.
-To jump from source to PDF, click any line in the editor while holding Ctrl, and TeXworks scrolls the preview to the corresponding rendered content.
-Similarly, Ctrl+Click anywhere in the PDF instantly highlights the source line that produced that output.
-This two-way sync eliminates manual searching through long documents when you need to locate specific paragraphs or troubleshoot layout problems.
+TeXworks uses SyncTeX to connect source code with PDF output bidirectionally.
+This navigation becomes valuable when editing large documents or debugging formatting issues.
+Hold Ctrl and click any line in the editor to jump to the corresponding location in the PDF preview.
+Similarly, Ctrl+Click anywhere in the PDF highlights the source line that produced that output.
+This eliminates manual searching through long documents when locating specific paragraphs or troubleshooting layout problems.

 Manage TeXworks